-Soundgram had a flying start when Johan moved to London where he worked at a specialized music store and started his own studio situated near the thames.
+Soundgram had a flying start when Johan moved to London where he worked at a specialized music store and started his own studio situated near the Thames.
 Besides building a network in the UK music industry, the first feature film “Clocking Paper” was composed and recorded in the London studio.

-After 7 years teaching and working in The Hague, Johan decided to build a new recording and mixing studio in Utrecht.
+After 7 years teaching and working in The Hague, Johan decided to build a brand new recording and mixing studio in Utrecht.
 Together with his father they constructed a box in box type studio with a big projection screen and a 50m2 recording space.

 Our main recording studio can have up to 25 musicians recording together.

 Today Soundgram Post is a creative place for writing songs, scores and sound design for projects ranging from animations and games to horror scores, documentaries and police investigation TV series…